D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Experiments

-\textbf{Result on DocReal Benchmark}.
-Table ~\ref{tab:eval_DocReal} shows the quantitative evaluation results of distorted image correction on the DocReal benchmark \cite{Yu_2024_WACV}.
+\textbf{Results on DocReal Benchmark}.
+Table~\ref{tab:eval_DocReal} shows the quantitative evaluation results of distorted image correction on the DocReal benchmark.
 Our method brings significant improvements in the three metrics of MS-SSIM (3.6\%), LD (11.6\%) and AD (4.6\%).
 However, our method still needs to be further improved in ED and CER.
-In the light of our analysis, there are always differences in line heights between English and Chinese documents, especially text lines.
-This is a limitation of our method.
-Perhaps adaptive learnable pooling to accommodate line heights is desirable.
-In order to intuitively observe the output results of the model for distorted document correction, we show qualitative visualization effects in Figure ~\ref{fig:DocReal_vis}.
-To more precisely examine the line results predicted and the rectified output by our model, we visualize these two lines as depicted in Figure \ref{fig:predict_vis} on three benchmarks.
-For text-sparse distorted documents, our method effectively distinguishes document foreground from background using detected document boundaries (Figure ~\ref{fig:figure_heavy_predict_vis}).

-\textbf{Bad Case Analysis}.
-Our proposed approach achieves significant improvements, but there are still some limitations.
-As shown in Figure ~\ref{fig:bad_case}, the top row is the pictures of camera in the document and the bottom right position has no clear boundary (yellow arrow), which will lead to undetected lines or false detection.
-The bottom row shows that text lines in the background (red dotted ellipse) and cause the model to misjudge.
-As a result, the rectified image contains background.

-\textbf{Inference Speed}.
-On the DocUNet benchmark (130 images), our evaluation was conducted on an NVIDIA V100 GPU (32GB) with batch size 16 (24GB memory utilization), completing in 50.13 seconds at an average of 0.39 seconds per image.
+By our analysis, there are always differences in line heights between English and Chinese documents, especially text lines.
+A viable enhancement involves substituting the AvgPool in the HV Fusion Module (Figure~\ref{fig:fusion_module}) with a parameterized learnable convolution downsampling module.
+This replacement preserves more line features compared to direct pooling reduction to 1-Dimension outputs along width or height direction, but at increased computational and parametric overhead.